Tess Lazaro: Early tenure

+West Philippine Sea dispute

 On the ninth anniversary of the South China Sea Arbitration award, Lazaro reaffirmed the Philippines' commitment to the award as the foundation of its maritime policy and criticized China's ongoing rejection of the ruling, describing it as a revisionist and self-serving interpretation of international law.
 She emphasized the Philippines' intention to uphold a rules-based international order and highlighted the award's significance in safeguarding national maritime interests and regional stability.
 Lazaro stated that the Philippines would continue to reject attempts to undermine the award and would pursue diplomatic engagement, capacity-building, and partnerships with other nations to strengthen maritime domain awareness and defense capabilities.
-She also underscored the importance of adherence to the United Nations Convention on the Law of the Sea (UNCLOS), calling for international solidarity in promoting legal norms and resisting unlawful maritime claims.
+She also underscored the importance of adherence to the United Nations Convention on the Law of the Sea, calling for international solidarity in promoting legal norms and resisting unlawful maritime claims.

+One China policy

 Amid cross-strait tensions, Lazaro has affirmed the Marcos government's commitment to defending the country's interests while maintaining its adherence to the "One China" policy.
 She expressed openness to initiating discussions with China regarding contingency plans for the safety and potential evacuation of approximately 200,000 Filipinos residing in Taiwan in the event of conflict.
 Lazaro emphasized that diplomatic mechanisms remain active, including coordination with security agencies and ongoing bilateral dialogues through established consultation frameworks.
 She underscored the importance of diplomacy in safeguarding national interests, complementing the Philippines' efforts to strengthen defense capabilities and regional partnerships.
 While upholding its non-recognition of Taiwan as a sovereign state, the Philippines has eased restrictions on official engagements with Taiwan related to trade and investment.